saferpay/jsonapi/texts/ContainerDictionary.md

 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">May be used to restrict the brands which should be allowed.
 If not sent, we use all brands configured on this terminal.</div>
 	<i class="small text-muted">
-Possible values: ALIPAY, AMEX, BANCONTACT, BONUS, DINERS, DIRECTDEBIT, EPRZELEWY, EPS, GIROPAY, IDEAL, INVOICE, JCB, KLARNA, MAESTRO, MASTERCARD, MYONE, PAYPAL, PAYDIREKT, POSTCARD, POSTFINANCE, SAFERPAYTEST, SOFORT, TWINT, UNIONPAY, VISA, VPAY, WLCRYPTOPAYMENTS.<br />
+Possible values: ALIPAY, AMEX, BANCONTACT, BONUS, DINERS, DIRECTDEBIT, EPRZELEWY, EPS, GIROPAY, IDEAL, INVOICE, JCB, KLARNA, MAESTRO, MASTERCARD, MYONE, PAYPAL, PAYDIREKT, POSTCARD, POSTFINANCE, SOFORT, TWINT, UNIONPAY, VISA, WLCRYPTOPAYMENTS.<br />
 				    <span>Example: <code>[&quot;VISA&quot;, &quot;MASTERCARD&quot;]</code></span>
 	</i>
 </td>